MajesticGoodness/subbyWubby/report/Report.md

 ### 3.1 r --> e

-We see that both cipher text letter `r` and english letter `e` seem to have matching frequencies, so let's try those first.
+We noticed that both cipher text letter `r` and English letter `e` seem to have matching frequencies, so let's try those first.

 | Cipher Letter | English Letter |
 | ------------- | -------------- |